laurelkeys/gsoc-2020/gsoc-final-report.md

 My aim with it was twofold:

-1. To make it really simple to separate the actual *effect algorithm* – i.e. what / how to process the image – from its execution schedule, and from exposing parameters to the user; and
+1. To make it really simple to separate the actual *effect algorithm* – i.e. what / how to process the image – from its execution schedule, and from exposing parameters to the user

 2. To seamlessly handle concurrency – for effects that allow it – by leaveraging appleseed's job system to run the effect on smaller portions of the image, in parallel, given the number of available threads.